 I am leaving a place for a fourth book, just in case one materializes.

 But I believe all belief systems should be subject to critical analysis and efforts to find flaws in such thinking, since that leads to much greater depth of understanding and a greater chance of increasing accuracy of belief.
-I therefore encourage anyone to challenge any of the ideas presented, and the two places that can best be done are in the Forum at the Humanianity.com website (the last menu item on the left) and the Charlotte Philosophy Discussion Group, as will be mentioned below.
+I therefore encourage anyone to challenge any of the ideas presented, and the place that can best be done is in the FORUM (link below).

 The "Relevant Autobiography" is provided to satisfy a natural curiosity about the background of someone presenting a set of ideas, and perhaps might increase the desire to explore more thoroughly what is being presented.
 However, the ideas being presented here should stand or fall on the basis of how reasonable they seem to the reader, rather than on the basis of who it is that is presenting the ideas and what the background of that person might be.
 I maintain that the ideas being presented here should be able to be evaluated by everyone, not just those immersed in a special field of knowledge and activity.